lannywong2000/PeterDB/report/project1.md

     - The rest of the page is not used for now.

 ### 5. Implementation Detail
-- Other implementation details goes here.

 - As mentioned above, maintaining a current page number for each fileHandle is beneficial since it avoids finding free space from the first page of file every time a record is inserted.
 Thus speeding up the insertion.

-### 6. Other (optional)
-- Freely use this section to tell us about things that are related to the project 1, but not related to the other sections (optional)

-- Feedback on the project to help improve the project. (optional)